Skip to content

 Bottom line

-If you need local help, start with 211, your county benefit office, your local Community Action agency, and nearby food, clinic, school, legal-aid, and family-safety programs.
-211 is often the fastest way to find names and phone numbers in your area, but it usually gives referrals.
-You may still need to call each program, ask what is open, and apply with that agency.
+If you need local help, start with 211, your county or state benefits office, your local Community Action agency, and nearby food, clinic, school, legal-aid, and family-safety programs.
+211 can help you find names, phone numbers, and local referral paths, but it usually does not approve benefits or pay bills itself.

-This guide is for single mothers and single parents who need practical help with food, rent, utilities, child care, health care, legal issues, diapers, transportation, school needs, or safety.
-For a broader starting point, use ASMOM’s real help guide after you handle the most urgent need.
+This guide is for single mothers, single parents, pregnant mothers, caregivers, and low-income families who need help with food, rent, utilities, child care, health care, legal issues, diapers, transportation, school needs, or safety.
+For a broader starting point, use ASMOM’s real help guide after you handle the most urgent problem.

 If you need help today